sourcegraph/customer-training/trainings/template.md

 Section 1 content.
 All sections together should be between 500 and 1500 words per unit for customer-facing written content.
 Units may have multiple sections.

+#### Activity

+Self-directed (or assisted by the trainer) activity to cover what was taught in the Section(s). i.e. a section on literal search would have the individual perform a literal search as a practical activity.

 ### Conclusion

 Summarize what was learned in Unit 1, transition into the next unit, next training training, etc.